“…….And in all your getting, get understanding.” -Proverbs 4:7

 You are saved.
 Glory be to God!
 But do you understand your salvation based on what Christ has done for you?

 If you are a regular viewer of our daily broadcast on social media, #FAITHMOMENTS, you must be familiar with this phrase- “In all thy getting, get understanding”.
 The phrase is captured from Proverbs chapter 4:7 which is also my reference verse for this article.
-You must have also heard the many times Patrick has said “what you don’t understand, can’t benefit you”.
+You must have also heard the many times Patrick said “What you don’t understand, can’t benefit you”.

 Scripture teaches that understanding will keep you-Proverbs 2:11.
-This is why Bible admonishes us to get understanding in all that we acquire while on this earth.
+This is why the Bible admonishes us to get understanding in all that we acquire while on this earth.
 I want you to know that without an understanding of your salvation, you may never enjoy the full benefits of it.

 Salvation is a 100% complete package God has delivered to you through His son Jesus Christ.
 It is by grace through faith alone.
 By understanding what Christ has done for you and who you have become through your salvation, you will be able to live fully, the benefits of accepting Jesus.